jupyter/jupyter_client/docs/messaging.rst

 .. versionadded:: 4.1

-IPython 2.0 (msgspec v4.1) adds a messaging system for developers to add their own objects with Frontend and Kernel-side components, and allow them to communicate with each other.
+Message spec 4.1 (IPython 2.0) added a messaging system for developers to add their own objects with Frontend and Kernel-side components, and allow them to communicate with each other.
 To do this, IPython adds a notion of a ``Comm``, which exists on both sides, and can communicate in either direction.